hacktardinc/hacktardinc.github.io/_posts/2024-10-27-Dissecting-USB-Traffic.md

 ## PRACTICAL

-In this section, we are going to look at what happens when you first plug in a keyboard for the first time:
+In this section, we are going to look at what happens when you first plug in a keyboard for the first time.
+Also, to better understand the USB Transfer types discussed above, we will focus of *Control Transfer* as well as *Interrupt Transfers*

+> I highly encourage you to try this excerice yourself after reading this section.
+Information about how to capture & analyze traffic can be found in later sections of this blog post.
+{: .prompt-tip }

+For now we will analyze traffic that has already been captured.

 ### 1st packet Frame